 Everything About June Bugs

-June bugs might seem useless to you – and they are definitely a hazard to your lawn, trees, vegetable garden and ornamental landscaping.
+June bugs might seem useless to you – and they are definitely a hazard to your lawn, trees, vegetable garden, and ornamental landscaping.
 However, they do have their place in the food chain: Birds like the larvae and the grubs make great fishing bait.
-If you love to fish, you might want to grab some larvae before you call Clint Miller Exterminating to get them out of your yard.
+If you love to fish, you might want to grab some larvae before you call Clint Miller Exterminating to get them out of your yard and bug-proof your property.

 Where June Bugs Live